 You can start by a simple scorecard in a spreadsheet, or on a whiteboard on your break room wall.
 A simple scoreboard checks off all the basics of good gamification – a simple goal, a transparent process, and public results that update live.

-However, if you need a simple digital solution for a remote team, take a look at our top list of software for gamification, or jump directly to our task management tool for teams.
+However, if you need a simple digital solution for a remote team, take a look at our top list of apps for gamification, or jump directly to our gamified task management tool for teams.
 Zelos lets you easily track points and create leaderboards based on tasks that your team has completed.